ivosights/sociomile-android-sdk-sample/README.md

 Sociomile SDK sample project for Android platform using Kotlin.

 # Documentation
-You can find documentation for the SDK implementation guidelines on [dokumentasi](https://di.ngetest.com/docs/sdk-live-chat-sociomile/)
+You can find documentation for the SDK implementation guidelines in [here](https://di.ngetest.com/docs/sdk-live-chat-sociomile/)

 Getting started :